XamarinUniversity/build2018-labs/lab2/README.md

 There are two ways to get an API key.
 You can get the Free/Trial key which allows for 5k transactions at 20/minute.
 Or you can tie the key to an Azure subscription for higher load.

-In this case, we'll use the free/trial key, but you can log into the [Azure Portal](https://portal.azure.com) to request a full paid key.
+You can use the free/trial key, or log into the [Azure Portal](https://portal.azure.com) to request a subscription-based key.

 1. Open a browser and go to https://azure.microsoft.com/en-us/try/cognitive-services/